 In addition to timetabled sessions, there are opportunities during the week to form ad hoc ensembles, and members are encouraged to bring sets of music for that purpose, as these are not generally provided by the summer school.
 Members may also participate in the full range of optional activities, including the open choir.
-Clarinettists should bring both B flat and A instruments if possible.

 This course is intended for instrumentalists of a standard equivalent to Grade 8 or higher, but applications from string players of a slightly lower standard than that, who have good orchestral experience, will be considered.

+Rehearsals will vary between purely repertoire ‘discovery’ sessions and detailed work on core pieces for the concert.
 As with the Sinfonietta the separate sections of the orchestra will receive professional tuition from our amazing team of tutors, giving them the chance to discover new and exciting repertoire under expert tutelage, and for members of both orchestras there is also the Members’ Concert to look forward to, plus a wide variety of Open Sessions.